PipHoward/data-sharing-soe/_episodes/intro_1.md

   - "When sharing data, best practice is to follow the FAIR principles. "
   - "Preparing data for sharing is much easier, if how this will be done is planned early on in the pipeline and implemented 'as you go'. "
   - Anonymised data are easier to share legally.
-  - >+
 Remove direct identifiers and reduce precision to stop outliers leading to identification.
+  - "\n"
 day: 1
 order: 209375
 missingDependencies: []